jakedv24/senior-design-sdmay21-26/README.md

 ## Using the input GUI

 Run the application as normal.
 Click through the GUI and run jobs.
+The GUI is able to accept configuration files in a graphical format.

 ## Using configuration files